nabeel1990/HMC_RoCI_RNASeq_pilot/Readme.md

 Sample usage:

-> python rnaseq_align.py --alignment_tool STAR --reference ENSEMBL --path_start /gpfs/work/nxa176/ Sample_info.txt
+> python rnaseq_align.py --alignment_tool star --reference hg19 --path_start /gpfs/work/nxa176/ Sample_info.txt

+This script will generate a pbs job file for each sample in the Sample_info.txt file.
+The output files will be created for each individual sample in a folder "Sample_<sample_name>" under the <path_start> location.
+For each of the sample,
+  i) Trimmomatic will be run on the paired end sample ii) FastQC will be run on both the raw fastq files and also the trimmed fastq files.These files will be stored in the     FastQC_results folder in the sample directory iii)Aligned reads will be stored in the sorted and indexed BAM format in the <aligner>_<reference>_output folder in the sample directory iv) Statistics of input reads and mapped reads will be stored in a set of files in Metrics folder in the sample directory

 2) Create an HTML report of QC and alignment summary statistics for RNA-seq samples associated with a project using rnaseq_align_and_qc_report.py:

-> python rnaseq_align_and_qc_report.py --alignment_tool STAR --reference ENSEMBL <i>project_name</i> <i>sample_info_file.txt</i>
+> python rnaseq_align_and_qc_report.py --alignment_tool star --reference hg19 <i>project_name</i> <i>sample_info_file.txt</i>

 Ensure that the alignment_tool and reference files used to align the reads in Step 1 remains the same for the rest of the steps.
-This script uses the many output files created in step 1), converts these sample-specific files into matrices that include data for all samples, and then creates an Rnw document (main template is rnaseq_align_and_qc_report_Rnw_template.txt) that is converted into an html report using R/Sweave.
+This script uses the many output files created in step 1, converts these sample-specific files into matrices that include data for all samples, and then creates an Rnw document (main template is rnaseq_align_and_qc_report_Rnw_template.txt) that is converted into an html report using R/Sweave.
 The report and accompanying files are contained in:

 > <i>project_name</i>/<i>project_name</i>_Alignment_QC_Report/